adrianacvr/geant4-masterclass/basic_example_histograms.md

-# Geant4 Masterclass: Running a basic example
+# Geant4 Masterclass: Creating and modifying histograms
 > Author: Adriana Vásquez Ramírez adrianacvr67@gmail.com

 This guide walks you through the process of starting a Docker container, modifying the `B4RunAction.cc` file to change histogram parameters, recompiling the code, and finally visualizing the updated histograms in ROOT.